Adult Non-Credit Language Course Instructors

 Oksana is a certified foreign languages and ESL instructor in the state of Wisconsin.
 She is fluent in Ukrainian, Russian and English languages.
 Her teaching degree was obtained at the Pedagogical University in Ukraine majoring in Ukrainian language and literature and English language.
 After moving to the United States, she began to work as a Russian interpreter for Green Bay Public Schools.
-Currently, she works at the Howard-Suamico School District as an ESL teacher and an adjunct instructor at NWTC.
+Currently, she works at the Howard-Suamico School District as an ESL teacher and an adjunct instructor at Northeast Wisconsin Technical College.
 She is passionate about other cultures and languages, and is open to share about her own culture and traditions.

 Ann Blainski is a certified American Sign Language teacher.
 She has degrees in sign-language interpreting, teaching American Sign Language, special education and elementary education.
 She earned a master’s degree in the art of education from Marian University.
-Ann has been interpreting for the deaf community for more than twenty years.
+Ann has been interpreting for the deaf community for more than 20 years.
 She has worked for the Green Bay Public School District in a variety of positions since 1992.
 She currently teaches American Sign Language at Southwest High School

 Hamida Ismael, Somali